Star Renegades

-Star Renegades is a tactical role-playing game developed by Massive Damage and published in 2020 by Raw Fury.
+Star Renegades is a tactical roguelite game developed by Massive Damage and published in 2020 by Raw Fury.
 It combines influences from JRPGs and roguelite games.

 Gameplay

 Star Renegades combines influences from tactical role-playing games, roguelite games, and JRPGs.
 An army of cyborgs invades multiple dimensions, destroying solar systems.
 Players control the defenders of one such solar system.
 If they fail to defeat the cyborg army, players must restart the campaign from the beginning in another dimension.
 However, players can buy unlockable rewards, allowing their next team to start with better characters and abilities.
 New abilities and characters can also become unlocked by encouraging romances between teammates.
 The children born of these unions share special abilities from both parents.
 Enemies who survive battles against the player are tracked, similar to the Nemesis system in Middle-earth: Shadow of Mordor.
 These enemies can gain advantages or disadvantages based on the player's gameplay.